mnbjhu/KotlinRedisGraph/README.md

 releaseYear `should be equal to` 1980 id `should be equal to` 1
 ```
+Here we:
+* Search for an actor and a movie where the actor acted in the movie.
+* Filter by movieId = 1
+* And return the actor name and movie title
 ```kotlin
 val actedIn = moviesGraph.query {
     val actor = variableOf<Actor>("actor")